-RTM: Forming the Company and Participation Notice
+RTM: Criteria and Forming the Company

 At this stage of the process not all of the qualifying leasehold members are required – just enough to provide a minimum of 2 directors and a company secretary.
 So, from our block, five qualifying leaseholders attended a meeting with three of those five agreeing to act in the capacity of Directors (2) and Secretary (1).
 The Directors were formally appointed by Board resolution and their details entered onto application form for registering a new company (a Form IN01 which replaced the Form 10 on 1st October 2009), signed and filed with the Registrar of Company at Companies House where the company was also then registered.